mattjnewberry/mattjnewberry.github.io/_posts/2020-7-29-static-hosting.md

 - [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) for the public SSL/TLS certificates
 - [Jekyll](https://jekyllrb.com/) + [Jekyll Now Theme](https://jekyllthemes.io/theme/jekyll-now)for the static site generation

+**NOTE:** All costs are correct as of 2020.08.01 and are subject to change.

 **Why Github Pages and not S3?**